Education in Japan: Lower secondary school

-The lower secondary school covers grades seven through nine, with children typically aged twelve through fifteen.
+The lower secondary school covers years seven through nine, with children typically aged twelve through fifteen.
 There are 3.2 million primary school students in Japan as of 2023, down from over 5.3 million in 1991.
 However, the number of junior high schools has remained relatively static, falling from 11,275 in 1993 to 9,944 in 2023.
 The number of junior high school teachers has also changed little, with 257,605 junior high school teachers in 1996, and 247,485 in 2023.
 Approximately 8% of junior high students attend private junior high schools (accounting for 7% of all junior high schools by number).
 Private schools are considerably more expensive: as of 2013, the average annual cost of private primary school attendance was ¥1,295,156 per student, roughly thrice the ¥450,340 cost for a public school.
-Japan's compulsory education ends at grade nine, but less than 2% drop out; 60% of students advanced to senior education as of 1960, increasing rapidly to over 90% by 1980, rising further each year until reaching 98.3% as of 2012.
+Japan's compulsory education ends at year nine, but less than 2% drop out; 60% of students advanced to senior education as of 1960, increasing rapidly to over 90% by 1980, rising further each year until reaching 98.3% as of 2012.

 Instruction in primary schools is often in the form of lectures.
 Teachers also use other media, such as television and radio, and there is some laboratory work.
 By 1989 about 45% of all public primary schools had computers, including schools that used them only for administrative purposes.
 All course contents are specified in the Course of Study for Lower-Secondary Schools.
 Some subjects, such as Japanese language and mathematics, are coordinated with the elementary curriculum.
 Others, such as foreign-language study, begin at this level, though from April 2011, English became a compulsory part of the elementary school curriculum.
 The junior school curriculum covers Japanese language, social studies, mathematics, science, music, fine arts, health, and physical education.
 All students are also exposed to industrial arts and homemaking.
 Moral education and special activities continue to receive attention.

 The ministry recognizes a need to improve the teaching of all foreign languages, especially English.
 To improve instruction in spoken English, the government invites many young native speakers of English to Japan to serve as assistants to school boards and prefectures under its Japan Exchange and Teaching Programme (JET).
 Beginning with 848 participants in 1987, the program grew to a high of 6,273 participants in 2002.
 Today, the program is again growing due to English becoming a compulsory part of the elementary school curriculum in 2011.
 As of July 2023, 5,831 language teachers are hired through the JET programme, most of them coming from the United States, the United Kingdom, Canada and Australia.
 The total number of foreign nationals hired as language teachers is 20,249 as of 2021.